vovinacci/OpenCore-ASUS-ROG-MAXIMUS-Z790-DARK-HERO/docs/contribution.md

 ## Replace placeholders

-Two things to be done manually before moving everything to actual EFI partition:
+Two things to be done manually before moving everything to the actual EFI partition:

 - Replace `{{ SERIAL }}`, `{{ BOARDSERIAL }}` and `{{ SMUUID }}` with actual values in `out/EFI/OC/config.plist`.